aryankandpal04/City_Seva/README.md

 2. Access the application at http://localhost:5000

-## Firebase Database Schema
+## Database Schema

-See the [Firebase Schema Documentation](FIREBASE_SCHEMA.md) for details on the Firestore collections and data structure.
+The application uses SQLAlchemy ORM with the following models:

+- `User`: User accounts with different roles (citizen, official, admin)
+- `Category`: Categories for complaints
+- `Complaint`: The main complaint records
+- `ComplaintUpdate`: Updates/comments on complaints
+- `Feedback`: User feedback on resolved complaints
+- `Notification`: User notifications
+- `ComplaintMedia`: Media attachments for complaints

+For more details on the database schema, see the `app/models.py` file.

 ## License